Melisandre: Season 6

 Still reeling from Stannis' defeat, Melisandre is further shocked when Jon is assassinated by his officers since she had had a vision of him fighting at Winterfell.
 In shock and suffering a crisis of faith, she returns to her sleeping chambers.
 She removes her ruby necklace while undressing, proving that the necklace is a magical glamour, as she is revealed to have a physical body countless years older than she normally appears.

 Following the imprisonment of the mutineers by the wildlings, Davos persuades her to attempt a resurrection of Jon, which, to her shock, is ultimately successful.
 Melisandre comes to believe that the "prince that was promised" was not Stannis but Jon and dedicates herself to his service.
 Realizing that her constant meddling had done more harm than good, Melisandre works no magic without Jon's permission, nor does she try to convert anyone – including Snow – to worship the Lord of Light.

 Melisandre joins Jon in his march on Winterfell to confront Ramsay Bolton.
 Although Jon forbids her from resurrecting him again if he falls, Melisandre says she will at least try, as the Lord of Light might still need him.
 In the aftermath of House Stark's recapture of Winterfell (which validates her vision), Melisandre is confronted by Davos, who has discovered that she burned Shireen at the stake.
 Jon Snow exiles her from the North, threatening to have her executed if she ever returns.
-Melisandre protests that she is now dedicated to the cause of defeating the White Walkers, but ultimately agrees to leave, and rides south.
+Melisandre protests that she is now dedicated to Jon's cause of defeating the White Walkers, but ultimately agrees to leave, and rides south.